christianalfoni/EmptyBox/cerebral/markdown/output.md

     });
 }

-controller.signal('somethingHappened',
+const signal = [
   [
     getItems, {
       success: [setItems],
       error: [setError]
     }
   ]
-);
+];

+controller.signal('somethingHappened', signal);
 ```

 But you can define your own custom output paths if you want to.
+Note that actions does not know about paths they are currently running on.
+They only get inputs.
+The previous action could do an `output({})` or `output.success({})`, or nothing at all.
+An action always just starts with some input and can itself decide a path to take next.

 ### Custom outputs